Originally published May 3, 2011. Updated October 24, 2014.

-If you're taking an astaxanthin supplement, you should be aware that it may lower blood pressure (evidence comes from studies in rats); if you're on medication for high blood pressure, tell your physician that you're taking it.
-Other potential side effects include increased skin pigmentation and hair growth, hormonal changes, lowered blood levels of calcium, decreased libido, breast enlargement in men, and changes in blood tests.
+If you're taking an astaxanthin supplement, you should be aware that it might lower blood pressure (evidence comes from studies in rats); if you're on medication for high blood pressure, tell your physician that you're taking it.
+Other potential side effects include increased skin pigmentation (astaxanthin is the compound that gives flamingos, salmon, and shrimp their pink color) and hair growth, hormonal changes, lowered blood levels of calcium, decreased libido, breast enlargement in men, and changes in blood tests.
 Astaxanthin isn't recommended for women who are pregnant or nursing.

 I see no reason to take astaxanthin as a single supplement, but it should be included as part of a complex of mixed carotenoids.
-My antioxidant formula provides astaxanthin along with beta-carotene, lycopene, alpha-carotene, lutein and zeaxanthin.
-More important, however, is to make sure that your daily diet contains a variety of brightly colored fruits and vegetables that give you many different health-protective antioxidants.
+However, it is more important to make sure that your daily diet contains a variety of brightly colored fruits and vegetables that provide many different health-protective antioxidants.

 Andrew Weil, M.D.